imwally/nil/content/what-happens-when-you-connect-to-starbucks-wifi.md

 * I believe the `/check` redirect checks if you've previously signed up before.
   If so, it skips the `/signup` redirect and takes you directly to the hidden login form page.
-Probably checks something in that long `data` parameter.
+Probably has something to do with that long `data` parameter.
 * Modifying the parameters in the first redirect changes the device-specific credentials.
 Using those credentials on the final login form sends you to an error page.